TechnicalPursuit/TIBET/README.md

 #### Think about switching to TIBET...

-TIBET's inverts today's 4-to-1 code-to-markup ratio, providing a platform where you get 80% of your authoring done in markup, a platform where a small number of JavaScript developers can support a much larger team of HTML/CSS developers.
+TIBET inverts today's 4-to-1 code-to-markup ratio, providing a platform where you get 80% of your authoring done in markup, a platform where a small number of JavaScript developers can support a much larger team of HTML/CSS developers.
 We call it the "authoring pyramid".